Opening the editor

 Multi-column layouts

-Drag a 2-column, 3-column, or 30/70-split section from the block list onto the canvas, then drop other blocks (image, text, button) into each column slot.
+Drag a 1/2 Section, 1/3 Section or 3/7 Section from the block list onto the canvas, then drop other blocks (image, text, button) into each column slot.
 The column count and width ratio are pre-set per section variant — pick the variant that matches the layout you need rather than configuring columns on a single block.
 Column layouts collapse to single-column automatically on mobile-width email clients.

 Preview desktop, tablet, and mobile